wp-plugins/smart-donations/readme.txt

  * **Forms**.- You need to ask something to the donors? then Forms donations is the way to go, you can create a custom form the way you want it (you can add text boxes, drop downs, checkboxes etc).
 Once you get a donation you will get an email with all that information.
 (Paypal only)

-PayPal also support IPN notifications so you can keep track of all the donations, you can show a goal meter or analize how well you have been doing in a period of time.
+PayPal also support IPN notifications so you can keep track of all the donations, you can show a donation goal meter or analize how well you have been doing in a period of time.

 Also you can customize the paypal currency that you want to use for each donation button.